The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

 Dr. Gill cares for children with epilepsy and developmental, behavioral or psychiatric challenges.
 Her research and clinical interests include tuberous sclerosis complex, EEG biomarker development, and the intersection of epilepsy, genetics, and neurodevelopment.
 Dr. Gill is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-Her top areas of expertise are Tuberous Sclerosis Complex, Tuberous Sclerosis, Sturge-Weber Syndrome, and West Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Tuberous Sclerosis, Tuberous Sclerosis Complex, Sturge-Weber Syndrome, and West Syndrome.

 Experienced in Progressive Myoclonic Epilepsy